Bernard degli Uberti

 Bernardo degli Uberti (c.
 1060 – 4 December 1133) was an Italian Roman Catholic prelate who was a professed member and served as an abbot of the Vallumbrosan Order.
 Uberti served as the Bishop of Parma from 1106 until his death and was appointed as a cardinal.
 He came from the noble Uberti house from Florence.
 Uberti served as a papal legate for successive popes in several Italian regions in their disputes with secular rulers and was a close confidant and advisor to the Countess Matilda.
-He is often considered the third founding father for the order alongside Benedict of Nursia (the order was a branch of the Benedictines) and Giovanni Gualberto.
+He is often considered the third founding father of the order alongside Benedict of Nursia (the order was a branch of the Benedictines) and Giovanni Gualberto.

 Uberti's fame for holiness became so great that miracles were reported on a frequent basis at his tomb.
 This led to Pope Innocent II naming Uberti a saint only six years after his death, on 3 December 1139.

 Life

 Bernardo degli Uberti was born circa 1060 in Florence to the nobles Bruno degli Uberti and Ligarda.
 His paternal grandfather was Corbizo.
 He was the nephew of Pietro Igneo.

 Bernardo's father died sometime in 1085 and it was on 1 July 1085 that he made a donation to the San Salvi convent for his father's repose.
 But he also became a monk in the Vallumbrosans and he later made another donation for the repose of his father and grandfather on 26 April 1089.
 He became the abbot for San Salvi (1092-1099) and was later elected as the Superior-General for the congregation in 1098 after the death of the abbot Almarius of Vallambrosa.
-On 7 March 1100 he presided over a meeting of all the order's abbots to discuss important resolutions on both organization and discipline.
+On 7 March 1100, he presided over a meeting of all the order's abbots to discuss important resolutions on both organization and discipline.

 In 1097 Pope Urban II named Uberti Cardinal-Priest of San Crisogono.
 He worked at the Lateran until 1101 when he was appointed papal legate to Lombardy and began to serve as an advisor to Countess Matilda.
 On 7 April 1101 he was sent as a legate to Grosseto and on 4 May 1101 was with Matilda in Governolo where she restituted some lands to the pope upon his advice.
 He was also a legate to Milan in 1102 to oversee the election of Grosulano as its archbishop while he was later a legate to Pavia on 18 August 1102.
 He was also with the countess in Panzano on 18 October 1102 and travelled with her to Castro Panciano in March 1103.
-On 15 August 1104 he was in Parma in an attempt to keep the people faithful to the pope in his struggle against Emperor Heinrich V and the Antipope Maginulf.
+On 15 August 1104, he was in Parma in an attempt to keep the people faithful to the pope in his struggle against Emperor Heinrich V and the Antipope Maginulf.
 The people, however, drove him into exile.
 Some sources state that he was in fact dragged from the altar of the Cathedral in a violent scene.
 He was exiled again in 1127 after opposing the proclamation of Conrad II.